 Admittedly, it isn't always easy to keep track of all your accomplishments.
 Especially if they aren't blatantly obvious.
 However, it can be done much easier than you may realize.
 Imagine, you were on a weight loss program and you had a goal to lose 100 pounds.

 Obviously, losing 100 pounds is not an easy task.
 If you need to lose that much weight, it'll take awhile before you start visually noticing weight loss.
 If you didn't have a scale, you would probably assume within the first few weeks that your efforts were ineffective so why bother.
 Clearly, that’s a foolish way to go about things.
 Using a tool as simple as a scale to track your progress is extremely common and effective.

 Use the Right Tool for the Job

 In scratching, progress is more measurable in some areas than others.
 However, all of your progress can be kept track of with recording.
-For example, if your goal is to scratch at a very fast speed, you can record yourself scratching over a beat and incrementally increase the speed of that beat until you reach the speed you desire.
-All the while listening to your recordings to hear how close you are coming to scratching at the level you're aiming for.
+For example, if your goal is to scratch very fast, you can record yourself scratching over a beat and gradually increase the tempo until you reach the speed you desire.
+All the while listening to your recordings to hear how close you are to the speed you want.

-When working on something like improvisation, it can be harder to measure in such a clear cut manner as speed, but definitely something that can be put under the microscope.
-Simply record your freestyle sessions on a regular basis and compare older recordings with current recordings, while thinking of all the areas of your improvisational abilities you wish to improve.
+When working on freestyling, it’s harder to measure than speed, but definitely something you can track.
+Record your freestyles often and compare old recordings with current ones, while thinking of how you want to improve.
 The more you listen thoughtfully, the more you should be able to hear how you're advancing in those areas.